 REMEMBER TO BREATHE, its only piano!
 Sometimes when we care so much about the music we forget to breathe!
-We get frustrated, and we don’t even notice we have fogotten to take a deep breath in a while.
+We get frustrated, and we don’t even notice we have forgotten to take a deep breath in a while.
 Then our muscles get less oxygenated and sore.
-In that moment, I say to my student, “Okay Stop right there.
+At that moment, I say to my student, “Okay Stop right there.
 Look into my eyes, Mary.
-Lets get off the piano, do a big stretch together.
+Let’s get off the piano, do a big stretch together.
 Let’s take a big breath together INNNNNNN and OOOOOUUTT.
-When you and I are ready and back in the zone and focussed we are going to take this tricky part SLOWLy, Note-by-note MINDFULLY. “
+When you and I are ready and back in the zone and focus we are going to take this tricky part SLOWLY, Note-by-note MINDFULLY. “

 Hope all of this is helpful and I want to be there for all of us to share our teaching experiences and support each other